HomeMusculoskeletal HealthHipGetting Back to What Matters Most: One Patient’s Hip Replacement Story

 And that rocky road feeling in her left hip?
 Long gone, thanks to the dedicated professionals at Emory’s dedicated orthopedics facility.

-“I think one of the toughest things a parent can say is that their children want to interact with them, be active with them, and they can’t do that,” Dr. Guild says.
-“She’s able to do the things she couldn’t really do before, like just walking without pain, performing her job as a nurse, getting back to helping other people.
-She is back to normal, and the sky is the limit for Nicole.”
+“One of the toughest things a parent can say is that their children want to interact with them, be active with them, and they can’t do that,” her doctor said.
+“Now, Nicole is able to do the things she couldn’t really do before, like just walking without pain, performing her job as a nurse, getting back to helping other people.
+And now she is back to normal.”

 About Emory Orthopaedics & Spine Center